auth0/docs/articles/dashboard/reference/settings-tenant.md

 ![Signing Key Tenant Settings](/media/articles/dashboard/tenants/tenant-settings-signing-keys.png)

-**Rotate Application Signing Key**: Setting that allows you to rotate the signing key and certificate.
+**Rotate Settings**: Settings that allow you to rotate the signing key and certificate.
+You may choose whether or not to revoke the signing key upon rotation.
 To learn more, see [Manage Application Signing Key](/tokens/guides/manage-application-signing-keys).
+  **Rotate Signing Key**: Rotates the signing key without revoking it; effectively, moves the current key to the previous key.
+All tokens signed with the previous key will still be valid until it is revoked.
+  **Rotate & Revoke Signing Key**: Rotates the signing key and then revokes it; effectively, moves the current key to the previous key and then invalidates the previous key.
+Make sure you have updated your application with the next key in queue before you rotate and revoke the current key.

-**Valid Keys**: List of valid keys for your tenant, which are also available at the metadata endpoint for your application.
+**List of Valid Keys**: List of valid keys for your tenant, which are also available at the metadata endpoint for your application.
 Valid keys include:
   * **Next in queue**: Key that will be used when the application signing key is next rotated.
   * **Currently used**: Key that is currently in use.
   * **Previously used**: Key that was previously used.
 Its appearance indicates that the application signing key has been rotated, but the previously used key has not yet been revoked.

-**Revoked Keys**: List of the last three revoked keys for your tenant.
+**List of Revoked Keys**: List of the last three revoked keys for your tenant.
 More data about revoked keys is available via tenant logs.

 ## Advanced